HEX CASE

 Decimal to Hex and Back

-Converting between decimal and hexadecimal uses the same division or positional weight methods as binary, but utilizing base 16 instead of 2.
-Repeatedly divide by 16 to go from decimal to hex, or multiply by powers of 16 to go from hex to decimal.
+Translating between base-10 and base-16 uses the same division or positional weight methods as base-2, but utilizing a radix of 16 instead of 2.
+Repeatedly divide by 16 to go from base-10 to base-16, or multiply by powers of 16 to move from base-16 to base-10.

 Result: 0xAF